gatechain/gatechain-docs/en/gatechain-wallet.md

 ---
 ## 5. Advanced Features
 >This part involves  operations on account.
-Please use it with caution. misoperations may lead to asset loss.
+Please use it with caution. mis-operations may lead to asset loss.

 The wallet supports  account export, account delete, view private keys  and other operations for accounts in the local wallet account list.